Department of Counselling and Psychology Course Outline

 After completing the course, students should be able to:

-2. recognize ethical issues and practicalities at different stages of research;
+2. Recognize ethical issues and practicalities at different stages of research;

-7. demonstrate a sense of self-discipline and self-regulation competence (e.g., time
+5. Demonstrate a sense of self-discipline and self-regulation competence (e.g., time

-management, flexibility, and practical intelligence) through cooperative team work;
+management, flexibility, and practical intelligence) through cooperative teamwork;

-8. critically evaluate previous theories and research;
+9. Evaluate critically previous theories and research;

-Assessment
+Assessment (PSY311)

 Assessment Tasks